Kilpatrick is the Broun National

 may register in teams of four to six, though teams of four are preferred.

 Registration typically opens in October or November.
-Carolina Law 1Ls will
+Our team will reach

 out to other North Carolina law schools, announcing the competition and